Learn Safe in Fall 2021 with Maricopa Community Colleges

 Additional Standards and Expectations

-- Following the Centers for Disease Control and Prevention (CDC) and State and local Public Health Guidelines, and the Maricopa County Board of Regulations, face coverings are required on all Maricopa Community Colleges properties
+- Following the Centers for Disease Control and Prevention (CDC) and State and local Public Health Guidelines, and the Maricopa County Board of Regulations, face coverings are strongly recommended on all Maricopa Community Colleges properties

 - Increasing cleaning and disinfecting